The Tailored Tool You Need for Board Membership

 Both for-profit and nonprofit boards are legally obligated to follow their bylaws, which may include specific criteria for board size, structure, and composition.
 Recruitment matrices are a common tool used to break down a candidate’s areas of expertise, leadership qualities, access to a variety of resources, network/connections, as well as personal style, age, gender, race, and ethnicity.

-Know your expertise
+Know your career-defining expertise

 Now that you know about the type of board you are targeting — corporate or nonprofit — and what criteria go into the selection process, you can begin planning your resume.